 All long-term debt is reported as liabilities in the government-wide financial statements.
-Long-term debt generally consists of bonds payable, capital leases, accrued compensated absences, and special termination benefits.
+Long-term debt consists of bonds payable, leases, accrued compensated absences, unamortized bond premiums, other post-employment benefit obligations and net pension liability.
 Governmental funds reported in the fund financial statements are concerned with current financial resources only and do not report long-term debt.
 Instead, debt proceeds are reported as other financing sources when received and payments of principal and interest are reported as expenditures when due.

-The Town implemented Governmental Accounting Standards Board Statement No. 75 - Accounting and Financial Reporting by Employers for Post-Employment Benefits Other Than Pensions, which requires governments to account for other post-employment benefits (OPEB) on an accrual basis, rather than on a pay-as-you-go basis.
+Governmental Accounting Standards Board Statement No. 75 - Accounting and Financial Reporting by Employers for Post-Employment Benefits Other Than Pensions, requires governments to account for other post-employment benefits (OPEB) on an accrual basis, rather than on a pay-as-you-go basis.
 The effect is the recognition of an actuarially determined expense on the Statement of Activities when a future retiree earns their post-employment benefits, rather than when they use their post-employment benefit.
 In addition the Town participates in the New Hampshire Retirement System (NHRS) Medical Subsidy.
 The NHRS administers a cost-sharing, multiple-employer defined benefit postemployment medical subsidy healthcare plan.
 For additional information, please refer to the system's website at www.nhrs.org.